-About a year ago I had the idea to put together a piece discussing the Gundam franchise’s many timelines and many, many complexities.
+About a six years ago I had the idea to put together a piece discussing the Gundam franchise’s many timelines and many, many complexities.
 Little did I know that I was opening a can of worms.
 Welcome to that can of worms.

 The Gundam franchise is a confusing assortment of TV series, manga, games, novelizations, and even audio dramas.
 These are broken across many different universes, and within those universes, similar and sometimes contradictory stories.
 What I’ve tried to do below is take as much of the franchise’s numerous installments I could muster and lay them out graphically.
 Before we get to that there are a couple of core concepts we need to cover.

 There are quite a few definitions of canon, the most appropriate may be Merriam-Webster’s “a sanctioned or accepted group or body of related works.”
 With regard to the franchise, canon means all of the works or components which are truthful to how things occurred.
 Everything outside of canon are secondary, unofficial, side stories.
 Think of them as movies or documentaries which are 'based on a true story,' or fan fiction.
 Well, very official fan fiction.
 There's no Kevin Feige orchestrating or reigning in any of the writers.
 Within such a complex series of works, what's canon and not within Gundam can be confusing.
 At a high level, what counts as canon is any series or movie that's been animated or filmed by (or with association with) Sunrise.

 For example, the stories, characters, mecha, events, etc. within Mobile Suit Gundam (the original TV series) are all canon.
 The Gundam Unicorn novels, and all that happens within, are not canon.
 However, once it became a series of animated features, Gundam Unicorn entered into the realm of canon.
 When it comes to differences between the novels and the movies, changes in the movies now take precedence.